HN Librae

-HN Librae, also known as Gliese 555, is a red dwarf with one or more orbiting exoplanets in the constellation Libra.
+HN Librae, also known as Gliese 555, is a red dwarf with at least one orbiting exoplanet in the constellation Libra.
 With an apparent visual magnitude of 11.32, it can only be viewed through a telescope.
-The system is located at a distance of 20.4 light years based on parallax measurements, but is drifting closer to the Sun with a radial velocity of −1.4 km/s.
+The system is located at a distance of 20.4 light years (6.25 parsecs) based on parallax measurements, but is drifting closer to the Sun with a radial velocity of −1.4 km/s.
 It does not appear to belong to any known stellar moving group or association.

 This is an M-type main-sequence star, a red dwarf, with a stellar classification of M4.0V.
 The chromosphere of this star is weakly active, causing starspots that vary the stellar luminosity as it rotates.
 It has 29% of the mass of the Sun and 30% of the Sun's girth.
 On average, the star is radiating just 1% of the luminosity of the Sun from its photosphere at an effective temperature of 3,347 K. The star is spinning slowly with a rotation period of around 96 days.